brietsparks/normalized-reducer/README.md

 Note that `type` must be an entity type (a top level key) within the schema, and `reciprocal` must be a relation key within that entity's definition.

 ### Parameter: `namespaced`
-This is an optional argument that lets you namespace the action types, which is useful if you are going to compose the normalized reducer with other reducers in your application, e.g. in Redux.
+This is an optional argument that lets you namespace the action types, which is useful if you are going to compose the Normalized Reducer slice with other reducer slices in your application.

 Example:
 ```javascript
 const namespaced = actionType => `my-custom-namespace/${actionType}`;
 ```

-If no `namespaced` argument is provided, the default namespace prefix is `normalized/`;
+If the `namespaced` argument is not passed in, it defaults to `normalized/`.

 ### Generic Parameter: `<S extends State>`
 The shape of the state, which must overlap with the following interface: